top of page

 Mary: Virgin or Young Woman?

-The virgin birth of Jesus is one of the most controversial doctrines between Jews and Christians.
-It is not a recent phenomenon, either.
-In AD 90, Judea's leading rabbis met in the coastal city of Jamnia (Hebrew: Yavneh, H2996) to decide which biblical texts held Jewish authority.
-After losing their sanctuary in AD 70, these Jewish leaders needed to adapt their traditions from temple to synagogue—from the priestly to the rabbinical.
-One of the decisions made at the Council of Jamnia was the rejection of the Septuagint, the Greek translation of the Old Testament for Hellenistic Jews.
-According to legend, a group of seventy (Latin: septuaginta) Jewish scholars met in Alexandria circa 200 BC to translate the Hebrew scriptures into Greek—the language of Mediterranean business.
-There were two reasons that Jamnia denied the Septuagint's validity: 1) The authors of the New Testament used Greek translations exclusively in their quotes of the Old Testament, and 2) The Septuagint's rendering of Isaiah 7:14 used parthenos (G3933) to translate the Hebrew almah (H5959).
+The virgin birth of Jesus has long been a point of controversy between Jews and Christians.
+This debate is not recent.
+In AD 90, Judea's leading rabbis convened in the coastal city of Jamnia (Hebrew: Yavneh, H2996) to decide which biblical texts held authority for the Jewish people.
+After losing their temple in AD 70, they adapted their traditions from the temple to the synagogue and from the priestly class to the rabbinical system.
+One decision at the Council of Jamnia was to reject the Septuagint, the Greek translation of the Hebrew Scriptures used by Hellenistic Jews.
+According to tradition, around 200 BC, seventy Jewish scholars in Alexandria translated the Hebrew Bible into Greek—the common language of trade and culture across the Mediterranean.
+Jamnia rejected the Septuagint for two main reasons: New Testament authors quoted Greek translations exclusively, and the Septuagint translated Isaiah 7:14 using the Greek word parthenos (G3933) for the Hebrew almah (H5959), raising questions about its meaning.

 Courtesy of www.LumoProject.com

-Everything we may learn about the "historical Mary" comes only from the New Testament.
-We know that she gave birth to other children after Jesus' nativity: James, Joseph, Simon, Jude, and at least two sisters (see Matt.
-13:55; Mark 6:3; 15:47; 16:1; Gal.
+Everything we know about the historical Mary comes from the New Testament.
+After Jesus' birth, she had other children—James, Joseph, Simon, Jude, and at least two daughters (Matt.
+13:55; Mark 6:3, 15:47, 16:1; Gal.
 1:19).
-This coincides with Matthew's testimony that she enjoyed regular intimacy with Joseph after Jesus was born (see Matt.
+Matthew confirms that she and Joseph continued to live as husband and wife after Jesus' nativity (Matt.
 1:25).
-Mary interweaves into the earthly life of Jesus on rare occasions and even doubted his ministry at first.
-However, when we see her interact with him at Cana, Mary understands Jesus' mission (see John 2:3-5).
-That did not prevent her from suffering a mother's grief during the crucifixion.
-Mary was one of the first witnesses to the resurrection, visiting Jesus' grave as often as possible.
-More importantly, Mary came to believe in Jesus as her firstborn son and the only-begotten Son of God.
-Luke told us the apostles were "all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers" in a room upstairs (Acts 1:14).
-One of her sons, James, would go on to lead the early church from Jerusalem.
+Mary appears in Jesus' life at key moments and even expressed doubt about his ministry at first.
+At the wedding in Cana, however, she demonstrates understanding of his mission, instructing the servants to follow his directions (John 2:3–5).
+Despite this insight, she still endured a mother's grief at the crucifixion.
+Mary became one of the first witnesses to the resurrection, visiting Jesus' tomb whenever she could.
+More importantly, she came to believe fully in Jesus as her firstborn son and the only-begotten Son of God.
+Luke records that the apostles "were all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers" in an upper room (Acts 1:14).
+One of her sons, James, would later lead the early church in Jerusalem.

 All generations have indeed called Mary blessed.
-Granted, some of this honor for an otherwise obscure Galilean peasant has gone too far into heresy and blasphemy.
-However, there is a place for all Christians to observe Mary's servant heart toward God, which continued throughout Jesus' earthly life and beyond.
-Some pious fictions suggest the Lord assumed his mother into heaven after death.
-Others call Mary the "queen of heaven," a pagan and idolatrous title (see Jer.
-7:18; 44:17-25).
-However, Mary died as all people do.
-She stayed in Jerusalem until her last day, serving as a matron to the church under her son James' care.
-Nevertheless, we may rightly describe Mary as the virgin God-bearer (Greek: Theotokos; G2316, G5110) regarding Jesus' humanity (see "Definition of Chalcedon").
+While some of this honor has drifted into exaggeration and false teaching, Christians can rightly admire her servant heart toward God, which persisted throughout Jesus' life and beyond.
+Roman Catholic tradition suggests that the Lord assumed Mary into heaven after her death, and others have called her the "Queen of Heaven," a title rooted in paganism and idolatry (Jer.
+7:18, 44:17–25).
+In reality, Mary experienced death, as do all people.
+She remained in Jerusalem until her last day, serving as a matron to the early church under the care of her son, James.
+At the same time, Christians may rightly describe Mary as the virgin God-bearer (Greek: Theotokos, G2316 / G5110) with respect to Jesus' humanity (see "Definition of Chalcedon").

 Courtesy of www.LumoProject.com